michaelbarton/bioinformatics-zen/content/markup/research/machine-learning-to-detect-bad-sequencing-reads.markdown

 The first classifier I trained was a generalised logistic regression classifier.
 This uses a link function to map a linear regression to a value between 0 and 1.
-This regression can therefore be trained to predict whether reads are inaccurate or not.
+This regression can therefore be trained to classify whether reads are inaccurate or not.
 As a further step I used the glmnet package to fit an elastic net generalised logistic regression.
 This combines both L1 and L2 normalisation to penalise model coefficients with the aim of preventing model